speterlin/quant-trading/README.md

 # from binance.client import Client as BinanceClient # github: binance-exchange/python-binance # here and below: binance.exceptions.BinanceAPIException: APIError(code=0): Service unavailable from a restricted location according to 'b.
 Eligibility' in https://www.binance.com/en/terms.
 Please contact customer service if you believe you received this message in error.
-from kucoin.client import Client as KucoinClient from twilio.rest import Client as TwilioClient from datetime import datetime # , timedelta # only import timedelta when need to inspect portfolio or data or run crypto.run_portfolio_rr() manually
+from kucoin.client import Client as KucoinClient from twilio.rest import Client as TwilioClient from datetime import datetime, timedelta # importing for ease of use timedelta even though only needed for Python virtual environment shell inspection of portfolio or data or running crypto.run_portfolio_rr() manually

 # Local Imports
 import personal